Raydotcom/Ryan-hobballah/README.md

 # Ryan-hobballah

-Hey there it's Ryan, just another finance and maths enthousiast, enjoy reading my projects
+Hey, I’m Ryan — just someone who enjoys finance, macro, and a bit (a lot) of math.
+Hope you enjoy the projects here!